Tablet netiquette rules are the culture of using open face touchscreen computers. So, easily movable hand held devices.

 It is possible to take notes on a laptop.
-It is more acceptable to take notes on a tablet.
+It is more acceptable to take notes.
 This is a social constraint.

 Customary practices deal with social constraints as well as technical use.
 We use them in a lot of situations.
 They are appropriate in most settings.

-Most people will not use a tablet unless it is acceptable because they are big enough for everyone to see.
+Most people will not use unless it is acceptable.
+Big enough for everyone to see.
 How we use them is situational.

 There is no keyboard or case to close.
 But, keyboards are compatible accessories.
 Cases are purchased.

 Schools use tablets in classrooms.
 People use them as entertainment devices.
 Laptops are more popular for business and in home use.
-The tablet market is a niche.
+The market is a niche.

-Tablet Netiquette Rules.
-Guidelines and tips for effective communication with open face touch screen computers.
-These things are highly mobile.
+Markedly, guidelines and tips for effective communication with open face touch screen computers.
+Surely, these computers are highly mobile.
 Not quite ultra, but they can be carried a lot of places.

 The customs of use have an element of respect.
 Public influence is a factor.
 More respect for our surroundings than a smartphone.